OrgaNiUS/OrgaNiUS/client/docs.md

 They can work with the tasks, similarly to the user dashboard, and other features.

 Admins can also navigate to the project settings page from this screen.
-Admins can also invite others to the project from this screen.
+Admins can also invite others to the project from this screen, with autocomplete.
 Admins can also manage user applications from this screen.

 ### Task Assignment